supitscaro/InterviewPrepWork/README.md

 ### Can I use another data structure to model the bucket behavior required for the separate chaining method?
 - Of course, common data structures used instead of a linked list include: arrays, binary trees, self-balancing trees, etc. You can even go with a hybrid approach like Java's HashMap.
 However, note that some of these are much more memory intensive and complex to implement than a simple linked list which is why they may be less popular.

+# JavaScript Functions and Methods

+### forEach()
+- calls a function once for each element in an array, in order.
+- another way of looping through an array

+### .filter()
+- creates an array filled with all array elements that pass a test
+- array.filter(callback(element, index, arr), thisValue)
+- callback: holds the function to be called for each of element of the array
+- element: holds the value of the elements being processed currently.
+- index: optional, holds the index of the currentValue element in the array starting from 0
+- arr: optional, holds the complete array on which array.every is called
+- thisValue: optional, holds the context to be passed as this to be used while executing the callback function.

+### .replace()
+- searches a string for a specified value and returns a new string where the specified values are replaced

+### .reduce()
+-

+### .includes()

+### .map()

+### .every()

+### .has()
+- How to check if an element is in a set

+### new Set()
+- When values are passed to the Set function, they remain unique.
+- Repeating values are removed.
+- Contains only distinct elements/objects with no need of being allocated by index
+- Considered as "keyed collection"

+## Set Methods

+### add()
+- Set needs to check through all members to make sure there won't be any duplicates
+- Generally takes O(n) running time

+### size()
+- returns the number of unique elements in a Set.

+### has()
+- Returns a boolean indicating if an element with specified value exists in the Set

+### forEach()

+### delete()
+- Removes a specific given element from Set.

+### clear()
+- Removes all elements from Set.